sakura7621/aframe_vr_house/README.md

 The following screenshots highlight some of the features/components of the house.

 ## Interactions/Animations
+1. **Cat**
-1. **Cat**: Hover the cat to see the text.
+Hover the cat to see the text.
 When clicking on the cat to snuggle it, you will hear the meows.
 The mouse hover is done by `AFRAME.registerComponent("name-on-hover")`, and the audio is attached to the cat by `sound="src:#cat_meow; on: click"`
 ![pet_me](/screenshots/pet_me.gif)